bfuchs18/R01_Marketing/README.md

   - template_fmriprep-v2320.slurm: template for subject-specific scripts (used by gen_sub_fmriprep.sh)

 - bids/code/beh_into_bids.R: script to process and organize redcap (phenotype) and task data into bids/ using dataREACHr functions (https://github.com/bfuchs18/dataREACHr)

+The README for project code is located in the [ParticipantData/bids/code/](ParticipantData/bids/code/README.md) directory.